 So you’ve qualified.
 What next?

 Then back down to earth.
 Qualifying was my main goal for the season, so now what?!
 All of a sudden you realise that you have to continue training as you’re now going to be competing against the top age group triathletes in the World or Europe.
 Whoa!!!
 Not only that but you have to sort out kit, flights, accommodation (the official BTF Nirvana flight/accommodation packages go like hot cakes), pay your race entry fee, and hopefully get some sponsorship to cover all of those costs.
 It is spreadsheet central!
-Then you have to get your precious piece of carbon to the other side of the world (or Europe), crossing everything for the whole flight that nothing has gone wrong.
-I’d be remiss if I failed to mention the awesome Yellow Jersey who offer specific triathlon insurance, leaving you to soak up the amazing atmosphere at the championships being surrounded by top age groupers and the elite athletes.
+Then you have to get your precious piece of carbon to the other side of the world (or Europe), crossing everything during the whole flight that nothing has gone wrong and you can pick up an intact bike in the baggage hall upon arrival.

 You are a GB triathlon age group team member, one of the top in the country, go enjoy yourself and remember how awesome you are.
 The whole age group triathlon experience is worth every penny.

 Yellow Jersey Cycle Insurance is also the official insurance supplier to the British Triathlon Federation.
-We offer BTF members a discount 15% discount and if you qualify for any age-group race you earn a special 20% discount.
-Great news, considering how many age groupers are looking for good bicycle and cycling travel insurance ahead of the World Championships in Australia later this year.
+We offer BTF members a 15% discount and if you qualify for any age-group race you earn a special 20% discount (you can find your unique code in your qualification confirmation).
+Great news, considering how many age groupers are looking for good bicycle and cycling travel insurance ahead of the World Championships in Lausanne later this year.
 Learn about our Triathlon Bicycle Insurance.